pagkly/Zed/Investopedia4/Memorandum of Understanding (MOU) What You Need to Know.md

 A memorandum of understanding is an agreement between two or more parties outlined in a formal document.
 It is not legally binding but signals the willingness of the parties to move forward with a contract.

-The MOU can be seen as the starting point for negotiations as it defines the scope and purpose of the talks.
+The MOU can be seen as the starting point for negotiations as it defines the [[Scope|scope]] and purpose of the talks.
 Such memoranda are most often seen in international treaty negotiations but also may be used in high-stakes business dealings such as merger talks.

 #### Memorandum Of Understanding (MOU)